xristxgod/PARSER-SCRIPT/README.md

 >
 > `TELEGRAM_ADMIN_IDS` - Telegram admin chat ids.
 Example: 1415125,41241551 .
 Can be obtained here: [`@BotFather`](https://t.me/username_to_id_bot)
 >
 > `DATABASE_URL` - Database url.
 From the database inside the container.
-Example: postgres://root:root@database:5432/bot_parser_database
+Example: postgres://root:root@sql_database:5432/bot_parser_database
+>
+> `MONGODB_URL` - NoSQL Database url.
+From the database inside the container.
+Example: mongodb://root:root@nosql_database:27017
 >
 > `SPREADSHEET_ID` - To work with google sheets api.
 The data is located inside the URL of the page with the sheet.
 Example: `https://docs.google.com/spreadsheets/d/{SPREADSHEET_ID}/...`
 >